Cloud API Services Platform

 Before you begin

-- Make sure that your Talend Cloud subscription allows you to use Talend Cloud API Designer and Talend Cloud API Tester and that the user you use to connect from the Studio has the right permission (Roles) to use these modules within your account.
+- Make sure that your Talend Cloud subscription allows you to use Talend Cloud API Designer and Talend Cloud API Tester and that the user you use to connect from Talend Studio has the right permission (Roles) to use these modules in your account.

 In the Repository tree view of the

 Integration perspective, right-click the

 REST API Definitions node under the

 definition from the contextual menu.